 Europe - Abetone, Italy:

-Abetone is Aspen’s newest Sister Cities partnership.
-The Italian students come from different schools in the Abetone region.
-This program is for students who are particularly interested in art and culture.
+Abetone is Aspen’s most recent Sister Cities partnership.
+The Italian students come from different schools in the Abetone/Florence region.
+Students who are particularly interested in art, architecture and Italian culture will appreciate this exchange.
+Students who have a sense of independence are well suited for this trip.
 This program alternates every other year.
 The Italian students usually visit Aspen sometime in the month of February and Aspen students travel to Abetone around and during Spring Break.

 Europe - Chamonix, France:

-For over fifteen years, Aspen students have exchanged with French students from the Roger Frison Roche school in the Mont Blanc Valley.
+Aspen students have regularly exchanged with French students from schools in the Mont Blanc Valley.
 This program alternates every other year.
-The dates that Aspen hosts the Chamonix students wil be during the fall.
-Aspen students travel to Chamonix around and during Spring Break.
+This program is geared for students who want to practice and enhance their French, enjoy French cuisine and experience the beautiful mountainous region that surrounds Chamonix.
+The dates that Aspen hosts the Chamonix students will be sometime in the month of February and Aspen students travel to Chamonix around and during Spring Break.

 South America - Bariloche, Argentina: